Marshall vs. North Texas NCAA Football Odds, Plays and Insights | October 15, 2021

 Over/Under Insights

-- Marshall has combined with its opponents to score more than 65.5 points just once this year.
+- Marshall and its opponents have scored at least 66.5 points or more only once this season.

-- North Texas has combined with its opponents to score more than 65.5 points in one game this season.
+- North Texas' games have gone over 66.5 points in only one opportunity this season.

-- The combined points per game average of the two teams, 57.6, is 7.9 points fewer than Friday's over/under.
+- Friday's total is 8.9 points higher than the combined 57.6 PPG average of the two teams.

-- This contest's over/under is 10.5 points more than the 55 these two squads combine to surrender per game this season.
+- These two squads combine to allow 55 points per game, 11.5 fewer than this contest's over/under.

 Marshall Stats and Trends

-- Marshall is 1-2 against the spread and 2-1 overall in games when it scores more than 32.2 points.
+- Marshall is 1-2 against the spread and 2-1 overall this season when the team scores more than 32.2 points.

 - Find the latest spread and moneyline odds for Marshall at SISportsbook.